Vertical Man

-Vertical Man is the eleventh studio album by Ringo Starr, issued in 1998.
+Vertical Man is the eleventh studio album by Ringo Starr, released on 16 June 1998 by Mercury Records.
 The album served as Starr's attempt at a commercial comeback following the success of The Beatles Anthology project.
 Starr enlisted the help of many of his musician friends in making Vertical Man, including Scott Weiland, Brian Wilson, Alanis Morissette, Ozzy Osbourne, Tom Petty, Joe Walsh, Timothy B. Schmit, Steven Tyler, and his former Beatles bandmates Paul McCartney and George Harrison.
 Beatles engineer Geoff Emerick mixed the tracks, and Starr and Mark Hudson served as producers.

 Background and recording

 Ringo Starr met songwriter Dean Grakal at a party on New Year's Eve 1996, during which the pair had a discussion about songwriting, with Grakal proposing that they form a team with Mark Hudson, whom Starr had met years prior while Starr was working on Time Takes Time (1992).
 Starr spoke of the writing process in an interview with Billboard magazine: "This is the first time I've really been involved [in my record].
 Whereas before, I'd just sort of pick out other people's songs or songs other people had written that I thought were vaguely trying to say what I would have liked to say, on this, we're really trying to say what I want to say, thank you."

 In February 1997, Hudson and Grakal visited Starr in his Beverly Hills residence for a songwriting session.
 The result of this meeting was a song called "My Love", which was promptly renamed "Everyday" after Starr commented that McCartney had already used the title.
 The song was demoed under that name by Starr, Hudson, Grakal, and guitarist Steve Dudas.
 Happy with this session, the quartet followed it up with more recordings the following month, at Los Angeles's Whatinthewhatthe?
 Studios.
 There the musicians recorded two tracks: "Mr. Double-It-Up" and "One", the latter of which, per Grakal's lyric sheet, was originally called "All It Takes Is One".
 For these sessions, Starr played the drum set he had used during his time with The Beatles.
 In mid-to-late April, as Starr began rehearsals for an upcoming tour, Starr and Hudson worked on Vertical Man.
 Before embarking on the tour (which would begin on 28 April), Starr recorded "I'll Be Fine Anywhere".
 After the tour had finished on 8 June, Starr went on holiday, and returned in July.
 Recording for the album restarted in the same month, on 20 July, with Starr playing with The Roundheads as his backing band.

 We had this open-door policy, whereby if you dropped by while we were recording, you were going to get asked to be on the record.